kcboggs/Code-201-/class-02.md

 var el = document.getElementById('cost');
 el.textContent = '$' + total;

-- Using a variable to store a
+- Using a variable to store a string

 var username;
 var message;